joshferrell/student-portfolio/content/talk/ia-lli-oi-march-2022.md

 #   Associate this talk with one or more of your projects.
 #   Simply enter the filename (excluding '.md') of your project file in `content/project/`.
 #   E.g. `projects = ["deep-learning"]` references `content/project/deep-learning.md`.
-projects = ["food-bank-ethnography"]
+projects = ["ia-lli-public-scholarship"]

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Food Bank", "Food Access", "Gender", "Homelessness", "Intersectionality", "Public Scholarship", "Organizations"]
+tags = ["Public Scholarship", "Higher Education", "Imagining America", "Emotions", "Work"]

 # Links (optional).
 url_pdf = ""